alevret/vlm-image-classification-ft/README.md

 <img title="FT training cost" alt="ft_training_cost" src="public/ft_training_cost.png" width="600">

-> Note: you can observe a difference between the calculated cost and the screenshot above.
+> Note: you can observe a small difference between the calculated cost and the cost shown in the screenshot above.
 It's because in the calculation I'm using an approximation of the output tokens that are not always the same number (based on the input).
 I've chosen 6 as it was the most approximate integer to represent the entire distribution.

 ### Interpreting the Trade-Off
 * +9 pp accuracy uplift